Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

-It is easy to find that all rows of a rigid special partition are odd in the $B_n$ theory.
-On the contrary, all rows in the Young tableau corresponding to a rigid special partition are even in the $C_n$ and $D_n$ cases.
+It is easy to find that all of the rows of a rigid special partition in the $B_n$ theory are odd.
+And those rows in the $C_n$ and $D_n$ are even.

-We introduce the construction of \textit{symbol} introduced in \cite{CM93} \cite{Wy09} as follows\begin{Def} \underline{For a partition in the $B_n$ theory: }first, we add $l-k$ to the $k$th part of the partition.
-Next we arrange the odd parts and even parts in an increasing a sequence $2f_i+1$ and sequence $2g_i$ from \textbf{right to left}, respectively.
+The construction of \textit{symbol} in \cite{CM93} \cite{Wy09} are introduced as follows \begin{Def} \underline{For a partition in the $B_n$ theory: }firstly, we add $l-k$ to the $k$th part of the partition.
+Next we arrange the odd parts and even parts in increasing sequences $2f_i+1$ and $2g_i$ from \textbf{right to left}, respectively.
 Then we calculate terms